 Pepper, garlic, herbs, Dijon mustard, and chives are all things that can be added to the pot to make it better.
 After we cover the basics of how to make mashed potatoes, we’ll talk about some variations which may make everyone in your family smile.

-- EASY SLIDE OUT ACCESS FOR YOUR SPICES AND BOTTLES hiding in upper kitchen cabinets and pantries; no need for special...
+- EASY SLIDE OUT ACCESS to all your spices and bottles hiding in your upper kitchen cabinets and pantry; no need for...

-- PROGLIDE INDUSTRIAL-GRADE FULL-EXTENSION BALL BEARING GLIDE ensures smooth sliding every time; unique glide design...
+- PROGLIDE INDUSTRIAL-GRADE FULL-EXTENSION STEEL BALL BEARING GLIDE ensures smooth sliding even under the heaviest loads;...

-- ENGINEERED WITH COMMERCIAL QUALITY STEEL AND CHROME CONSTRUCTION gives you unparalleled strength and durability for a...
+- COMMERCIAL QUALITY STEEL AND CHROME CONSTRUCTION gives you unparalleled strength and durability for a lifetime of...

 How to Make Mashed Potatoes